XRPLF/xrpl-dev-portal/content/references/rippled-api/api-conventions/serialization.md

 The process of serializing a transaction from JSON or any other representation into their canonical binary format can be summarized with these steps:

-1. Make sure all required fields are provided, including any required but "auto-fillable" fields.
+1. Make sure all required fields are provided, including any required but ["auto-fillable" fields](transaction-common-fields.html#auto-fillable-fields).

+    The [Transaction Formats Reference](transaction-formats.html) defines the required and optional fields for XRP Ledger transactions.

     **Note:** The `SigningPubKey` must also be provided at this step.
 When signing, you can derive this key from the secret key that is provided for signing.

-2. Convert each field's data into its "internal" binary format.
+2. Convert each field's data into its ["internal" binary format](#internal-format).

-3. Sort the fields in canonical order.
+3. Sort the fields in [canonical order](#canonical-field-order).

-4. Prefix each field with a Field ID.
+4. Prefix each field with a [Field ID](#field-ids).

 5. Concatenate the fields (including prefixes) in their sorted order.

 The result is a single binary blob that can be signed using well-known signature algorithms such as ECDSA (with the secp256k1 elliptic curve) and Ed25519.
-After signing, you must re-serialize the transaction with the `TxnSignature` field included.
+For purposes of the XRP Ledger, you must also [hash][Hash] the data with the appropriate prefix (`0x53545800` if single-signing, or `0x534D5400` if multi-signing).
+After signing, you must re-serialize the transaction with the `TxnSignature` field included. <!--{# TODO: link docs on how to compute a transaction signature. #}-->

 **Note:** The XRP Ledger uses the same serialization format to represent other types of data, such as [ledger objects](ledger-object-types.html) and processed transactions.
 However, only certain fields are appropriate for including in a transaction that gets signed.
 (For example, the `TxnSignature` field, containing the signature itself, should not be present in the binary blob that you sign.)
 Thus, some fields are designated as "Signing" fields, which are included in objects when those objects are signed, and "non-signing" fields, which are not.